My Research Essentials catalogue: workshops and online resources

 Ensuring that data is well-managed and reusable can be complex, but the FAIR principles are here to help.
 Making your data more Findable, Accessible, Interoperable and Reusable can help you work more effectively, raise your research profile, and engage with Open Research initiatives.

-[Workshop] Introduction to Research Data Management Part One
+[Workshop] Introduction to Research Data Management part one

 Managing your data can be complex, but a little planning at the beginning can save you time, raise your research profile and help you work more effectively.
 This session aims to provide you with confidence in data and information management and introduce you to resources and services to help with Research Data Management.

-[Workshop] Introduction to Research Data Management Part Two
+[Workshop] Introduction to Research Data Management part two

 Sharing research data has numerous benefits including facilitating new collaborations and allowing new research questions to be answered, and is mandated by many research institutions, funders and publishers.
 This session aims to provide you with confidence in sharing your data and introduce you to using our institutional research repository, Figshare, to make data discoverable and increase research impact.